Kunaljoshi12/TwiLearn-Edutech-Interenship/README.md

+# TwiLearn-Edutech-Internship

-Completed a Data Science internship, developing data-driven solutions using Python and collaborating with cross-functional teams.Executed projects involving data analysis, visualization, and machine learning, achieving significanti mprovements in prediction accuracy and operational efficiency.
+Completed a Data Science internship, developing data-driven solutions using Python and collaborating with cross-functional teams.Executed projects involving data analysis, visualization, and machine learning, achieving significant improvements in prediction accuracy and operational efficiency.